-1. Ethics in Storebrand.
-3
+1. Ethics in Storebrand 3

 2. Our business practices 4

 Healthy competition, sales, and marketing 4

 Digital trust 4

 Conflicts of interest 4

 Procurement and suppliers 4

 Taxes and government duties 4

 Sustainability 4

 Human rights and labour 5

 Environment, health and safety 5

 Anti-corruption 5

 Anti-money laundering and financing terrorism 5

+Responsible use of artificial intelligence 5

+Political advocacy 5

 3. Employee behaviour 6

 Relationships with business associates, events, representation, and gifts 6

-Duty of confidentiality and information security.
-6
+Duty of confidentiality and information security 6

-Impartiality, self-interest and related parties.
-6
+Impartiality, self-interest and related parties 6

 Inside information 6

+Internal misconduct 6

-Responsibility for own competence 6
+Responsibility for own competence 7

 Money games and order in their own finances 7

 Secondary positions and involvement in other companies and organisations 7

-Discrimination, harassment and human dignity.
-7
+Discrimination, harassment and human dignity 7

 Private persons online and in the public space 7

 4. Whistleblowing 8

-5. Disciplinary actions in case of breach.
-8
+5. Disciplinary actions in case of breach 8